 Uber.
 Ever heard of it?
 Of course you have — it’s a verb these days.

-In fact, the world of venture capital is already booming halfway through 2019 with 14 startups inducted into this notable group over the past six months.
-2018 saw the rise of 100 new unicorns and more than 481 unicorn startups now exist around the world.
+In fact, the world of venture capital is already booming through 2020 with 66 new startups inducted into this notable group over the span of six months.
+Now, more than 600 unicorn startups exist around the world and are valued at just under $2 trillion.

 Becoming a unicorn is the envy of all startups, so what can you do to make it there?
 This guide dives into some of the factors that make unicorns unique, including geographical placement, industry breakdown and lessons you can apply to your startup.
 That way, you can better understand unicorn land and how to model your startup.